New York City is suing a delivery app for stealing workers’ pay—signaling that under Mamdani, gig companies can no longer break the law with impunity.

 “I want these companies to start following the law,” Levine said.
 “My hope is they actually realize they’re in a new era.”

-Mamdani echoed that message, saying that his administration hopes to show no one is above the law.
+Mamdani echoed that message, saying that his administration hopes to show that no one is above the law.
 “This era of impunity when it comes to profiting off of working-class New Yorkers’ lives is going to come to an end under our administration,” Mamdani said.

 “Companies like Motoclick clearly believe that this is still the politics of the past,” he said.
 “This is still a moment where those with the least [money and power] also possess the least recourse.
 They are wrong.”

-The Nation reached out to Motoclick for comment but did not receive a response.
+The Nation reached out to Motoclick for comment, but did not receive a response.

 Prajwal BhatPrajwal Bhat is a New York City–based journalist.